 The type of luxury vinyl tile and subfloor will determine whether or not you need an underlayment.
 Vinyl floors will either lay on top of the subfloor or be glued directly onto it.
 Regardless of which kind of subfloor you have, you want to ensure that it is in good condition; does not have any damage; and is clean, dust-free, and smooth.

 Photo Credit: Houzz

 An underlayment is best used for concrete subfloors.
 That is because it provides added cushion, helps reduce moisture exposure, and makes the floors warmer when it’s cold.
-Installing LVT over wood subfloors or existing floors like linoleum or tile does not require an underlayment since moisture isn’t an issue, but the addition can provide extra cushion and reduce noise.
+Luxury vinyl tile installation over wood subfloors or existing floors like linoleum or tile does not require an underlayment since moisture isn’t an issue, but the addition can provide extra cushion and reduce noise.

 Luxury vinyl with a click lock system ranges in thickness from 2 mm to 8 mm or more.
 Anything over 4 mm could have a vinyl underlayment, but anything under 4 mm should be installed directly on top of the subfloor since the extra barrier could affect the ability to click the LVT together.
 Glue down vinyl flooring will be, well, glued directly onto the subfloor, while loose lay vinyl will be installed on top of the subfloor, so no underlayment is needed for either type.

 Another important tip is to have your vinyl acclimate for 24 hours, so be sure to leave them in the room so that they get adjusted to those conditions.
 Also, before you get started, make sure to remove the quarter round as well as the baseboards, if needed.

 Many installers run the vinyl tile the same direction as the longest wall in the room.
 Once you figure out how you will lay your flooring, measure the space to ensure that walls are level.
 Start by measuring three inches out from the wall and connect your markings with a laser or chalk line.